 Good-looking homes are very often based on relatively simple box forms, properly proportioned, composed, and detailed.

-Today too many designers compensate for their lack of skill by loading the exteriors up with as much stuff as they can – gables, complex roof forms, heroic-scaled arched windows, inappropriate details, etc. Lots of money spent and nobody benefits but the builder (and the replacement-window guy I mentioned above).
+Today too many designers compete for attention by loading the exteriors up with as much stuff as they can – gables, complex roof forms, heroic-scaled arched windows, inappropriate details, etc. Lots of money spent and nobody benefits but the builder (and the replacement-window guy I mentioned above).

-Keep the house forms simple and you’ll save a ton of green on the building materials.
+Keep the house forms simple and you’ll save big on the building materials.
 Look to the early 20th Century suburbs for inspiration and lessons on the elegant simplicity of the box.
 You’ll have a better looking home that you can be proud of.

 Speaking of good looking, energy-efficient, less expensive, low maintenance, smaller homes, guess what?
-They sell faster and for more money!
-Now that’s what I’m talkin’ about!!
+They sell faster and for more money than cookie-cutter houses.

 Years ago a client of mine put his house up for sale after nine years, and sold it in two weeks – without an agent – for twice what he paid to build it.